Force over Distance: Chapter 28

 Probably?
 I don’t want him anywhere near you.”

 That’s your main objection?
 Seriously?
-I’d’ve gone for his dubious loyalty to Stargate Command and his long history with the Lucian Alliance, but—”
+I’d’ve gone for his dubious loyalty to Stargate Command and his history with the Lucian Alliance, but—”

 “Stop trying to pretend it doesn’t matter to you,” Young said.